CybercentreCanada/Maco/README.md

 15884 analysed, 3 hits, 3 extracted
 ```

-The demo extractors are designed to trigger when run over the 'demo_extractors' folder.
+The demo extractors are designed to trigger when run over the '`demo_extractors`' folder.

 e.g. `maco demo_extractors demo_extractors`